wbbradley/ace/README.md

 afterthought.
 Favor algorithmic scaling over bit twiddling and fretting over L1 cache hits.

 ## Future Goals
+ - Incentivize assertions.
+Gently penalize the lack of assertions.
+This becomes more interesting as dependent types are rolled in beyond what's available today (maybe types and conditional refinement.)
  - Pause-free execution remains a back-burner goal. (ie: Enabling Game loops, high-speed trading platforms, life support monitoring, embedded systems, etc...)
 However, in a future version, once language development settles down a bit, this will get more attention.
  - In-language concurrency and asynchronicity will get treatment in the future.
 These can currently be solved at other levels of the stack (hint: use OS processes.)
 This is not because it's not important.
 But, basic ergonomics of the language come first.